flakjakk/my-project/docs/eastlondon.md

 Enjoying a tour of an SA Navy frigate.
 Impressive!

 ## The Maris Stella Convent (House 3)

+We moved here when dad was the pastor at the Quigney Baptist Church

 Going down to the theatre at Orient Beach on Sunday nights to watch the orchestra
 The ship wreck on the beach-front in front of the Kennaway Hotel

 **Chips at the Kennaway**
 Often, on a Sunday night after the service at Quigney Baptist we would walk down to the beachfront to purchase a pack of chips.
 We would share these while watching the sea pound the wreck that had run aground in front of the Kennaway Hotel.
-It was on one of these walks that Spooky the cat, who disappeared when we lived at 13 Porter Street found us again [when were living at the Maris Stella at this time]
+It was on one of these walks that Spooky the cat, who disappeared when we lived at 13 Porter Street found us again [we were living at the Maris Stella by this time]

 Meeting Dr. Chris Barnard
 Puppet shows